robertprast/odyssey/README.md

 This project takes care to use standard gitflow workflow with minor exceptions.

 ### Branches
-- `master` is our "final" production codebase, code in here is tagged with a semver and release notes.
-Merge rights here are restricted to certain team members (or in this instance, me alone, because its a technical exercise, not a real live production project, but humor me here...)
+- `master` contains code for the latest version of Odyssey.
+The code in here is tagged with a semver and release notes.
+This is a protected branch.
 - `develop` is a working branch which contains the latest working code from different branches.
-A pull request is required to merge in to this branch
+This is a protected branch.
 - `feature/${branch-name}` the feature prefix is reserved for new feature work
 - `bugfix/${branch-name}` the bugfix prefix is reserved for existing features that have bugfixes

-Additionally, `refactor` and `hotfix` branches may be necessary in certain instances.
+Additionally, `refactor` and `hotfix` branch prefixes may be necessary in certain instances.
 Use at your discression.

 ### tl;dr
 ```